rtyler/brokenco.de/_posts/2013-12-03-scratchiest-neckbeard-freebsd-x200.md

    snapshots and/or mirroring.
- * Restarting my work with [launchd](https://wiki.freebsd.org/launchd) on top of FreeBSD as a viable alternative to `rc.d`. (aside: systemd which many Linux hackers are familiar with can be considered a poor implementation of launchd, which is, in my opinion, a pretty stellar job management daemon)
+ * Restarting my work with [launchd](https://wiki.freebsd.org/launchd) on top of FreeBSD as a viable alternative to `rc.d`. (aside: systemd which many Linux hackers are familiar with can be considered a poor impersonation of launchd, which is, in my opinion, a pretty stellar job management daemon)
  * Start to particpate more in FreeBSD development, whether via patches to the base system or various ports that I use.